emarkine/nodes/README.md

 Short description and motivation.

 ## Usage
-To work with single model use such tasks.
+To work with single model use the following tasks.

 Dump rails model Name into file spec/fixtures/names.yml
 ```bash